Diaphragm (birth control): Effectiveness

 For instance, someone using a diaphragm might be fitted incorrectly by a health care provider, or by mistake remove the diaphragm too soon after intercourse, or simply choose to have intercourse without placing the diaphragm.

 Contraceptive Technology reports that the method failure rate of the diaphragm with spermicide is 6% per year.

 The actual pregnancy rates among diaphragm users vary depending on the population being studied, with yearly rates of 10% to 39% being reported.

 Unlike some other cervical barriers, the effectiveness of the diaphragm is the same for women who have given birth as for those who have not.

 Advantages

-The diaphragm does not interfere with a woman's menstrual cycle, therefore, no reversal or wait time is necessary if contraception is no longer wanted or needed.
+The diaphragm does not interfere with a woman's menstrual cycle, therefore, no reversal or waiting time is necessary if contraception is no longer wanted or needed.

 The diaphragm only has to be used during intercourse.
 Many women, especially those who have sex less frequently, prefer barrier contraception such as the diaphragm over methods that require some action every day.

 Like all cervical barriers, diaphragms may be inserted several hours before use, allowing uninterrupted foreplay and intercourse.
 Most couples find that neither partner can feel the diaphragm during intercourse.

 The diaphragm is less expensive than many other methods of contraception.